Canoe Across Scotland

 Day 4 - After breakfast it's back onto the loch either sailing or paddling.
 Weather permitting you'll cross over to the north to canoe under the walls of Urquhart Castle, a great place for lunch.
 By early evening you'll reach the end of Loch Ness for your final waterside camp.

-Day 5 - After a short paddle you'll enter the River Ness where you'll spend your final hours on this grade two river using the skills you've learnt throughout the week before paddling into the heart of Inverness and finishing in the sight of Inverness Castle.
+Day 5 - After a short paddle you'll enter the River Ness where you'll spend your final hours on this grade two river using the skills you've learnt throughout the week before paddling to the head of Loch Ness.
+Why not stay the night and explore nearby Inverness.

 Please be aware that the route can be affected by weather conditions and changes to the itinerary may be needed to ensure both a successful and a safe adventure.

 ACCOMMODATION, FOOD AND DRINK